clipchak/YouTubePlaylistToSpotifyPlaylist/README.md

 This project is based on [TheComeUp's Tutorial](https://www.youtube.com/watch?v=7J_qcttfnJA) that took a person's "liked video" playlist on YouTube and turned it into a Spotify playlist.
 The difference between [TheComeUp's project](https://github.com/TheComeUpCode/SpotifyGeneratePlaylist) and this project is:
 - Can take **any** public YouTube song playlist and move it to Spotify (not just liked videos)
 - Loops through to include **every** song on the playlist
-- Uses publically available information - you don't have to go through the confusing/difficult process of authorizing a YouTube account
+- Uses publically available information - you don't have to go through the more confusing/difficult process of authorizing your YouTube account
 - Uses Facebook's web crawler for better reliability

 ## Technologies